sigglug-illinois/acm-glug-cloud/tasks.md

 - [ ] Research filesystems
   - Ceph on native vs Ceph on ZFS?
   - Can we use ZFS for root partition?
 Should we?
+  - This should be compatible with the performance limitations of our current NICs.
+  - They should be optimal for the storage controllers built in to the servers.
 - [ ] Research OpenStack, Proxmox, and vSphere.
   - Will they support cloud services like container-as-a-service and object storage?
   - How hard are they to maintain?